iamdevlinph/prioritab/README.md

 I will have to ask the original creator.
 Not yet done anyway.

 ### Why prioritab?
 I like the UI.
-It's just that it lacks what I like to have: quick links and sync feature.
+It's just that it lacks what I like to have: quick links and sync feature (in Opera).

 ###